 Hitch racks are great because they put the bike in a vary secure space, mounted to your car’s hitch and not rubbing on the hatch or drunk.
 They tend to be heavy, which means they are a little harder to attach, but once on are quite stable.
 Be sure to buy a rack compatible with your vehicle’s hitch size.
 There are mainly 2 in the US — either 2 inch (usually standard on trucks and mid/large SUVs) and 1 1/4 (more common on cars and smaller SUVs).

-If you don’t have a hitch on your vehicle – which is often the case – you can usually have one installed at a shop such as a Uhaul dealer in just a couple hours.
+If you don’t have a hitch on your vehicle – which is often the case – you can usually have an aftermarket hitch installed at a shop such as a Uhaul dealer in just a couple hours.
 We find that you will find other uses for your hitch, so it isn’t a bad idea to get one installed.

 Thule T2 Pro XT by Thule

 The Thule T2 might be our favorite hitch rack on the market.
 We love that it gives enough breathing room so that it can truly haul two bikes comfortably, instead of jamming them together.
 It is available for both 1.25 inch or 2 inch hitches.
 This model allows you to quickly secure your bikes, without frame contact with the frame-free ratcheting arm.
 Weighing in at about 60 lbs, it is not terribly light to move around and install, but that weight is evident once it is mounted as it will give your bikes a solid ride.
 This bike rack is designed to easily fold when it’s not in use, in order to provide access to the trunk.
 It includes a tool-free AutoAttach system to easily install and remove.
 It is made to hold bikes with wider tires, like fat tire bikes, in addition to road or tri bikes.
 It’s also possible to increase its capacity from 2 to up to 4 bikes.

 Backstage 2 by RockyMounts